 Identify your inner critic’s commentary.
 Look for the root of what the voice is telling you about yourself.
 What is the voice saying that is disempowering?
 Unkind?
 (Hint: what are your biggest complaints?)

 Reflect on the consequence of this choice (after all, it’s your voice talking).
 Be willing to be deeply honest with yourself.
 Is it possible that you have a small belief that this critical voice is helping you in some way?
 Give yourself a few moments to allow the question to settle.
 You are shining the light of conscious awareness onto the Inner Critic, maybe for the first time.
 It’s a powerful step.
 If you do become aware of some benefit you’re perceiving to unkindness toward yourself, don’t worry.
 Perhaps, for a time, it did serve you.
-But you’re here now and have options.
+But you’re here now and have other options.

 Ask yourself: What am I sacrificing by allowing negative inner criticism to continue?
 Is this choice aligned with my values?
 What other choice could I make?
 Reconsider your initial, judgmental interpretation.
 Allow your inner voice to offer a comment that’s supportive of your success and wellbeing (the real outcomes you want).